 A Place for Children to Learn

 Our educators focus on the unique needs of each child.
 Small class sizes and excellent teacher/student ratios enable us to provide large group, small group and individualized learning.
-Check out our photo gallery to see examples of the learning activities our children participate in every day.

 Physical development is important too.
 We have two secure outdoor playgrounds, a nature area and an indoor gym.
 Our healthy meals are prepared on site and approved by a licensed dietitian.